Vicinity Location:

 This trail is also known as the Snass Creek Trail.

-The trail begins by dropping moderately steeply off the forest Road down to Crossing a small Teri.
-Gently descends to the crossing.
-The foliage here or the underground mix of Oregon, great sword ferns Huckleberry, salmon, berries, maple, maiden, hair, fern, and Maple.
+The trail begins by dropping moderately steeply off the forest Road down to crossing a small stream.
+The foliage here or the underground mix of Oregon, great sword ferns, Huckleberry, salmon berries, maiden hair fern, and Maple.

 The trees are a mix of alders along the creek and older second growth hemlock trees.

 Just a few minutes down the trail you come to the easy step across crossing of Snass Creek.
-This is the low point of the trail now you begin to climb.
+This is the low point of the trail the path is a pretty steady climb from here.

 Climbing up through the forest, you can see by the condition of the trail that it is popular with mountain bikes.